 Capt.
 Jack E. King

 The first four pilots were from McGuire.
-Two of the last four were from Dover and two from Charleston.
-It is believed that Woodbury and Luethke were from Dover but can't confirm.
-The first four from McGuire were also Initial Cadre for the C-135B which was the first Cargo/Pax jet for MATS.
+Two of the last four were from Dover, and two were from Charleston.
+It is believed that Woodbury and Luethke were from Dover, but I can't confirm.
+The first four from McGuire were also Initial Cadre for the C-135B, the first Cargo/Pax jet for MATS.

-THE FIRST FLIGHT ENGINEERS CHOSEN TO FLY C-141
+THE FIRST FLIGHT ENGINEERS CHOSEN TO FLY THE C-141

 MSgt Donald V. Birdsall